 If you have a digital SLR then consider shooting in RAW format, but be warned, the file size will be huge, so make sure you’ve got a large capacity storage card.
 I use a 32 gig card and I back up my images to my laptop and/or a portable hard drive every evening.

 The reason why the RAW file is so much larger than a JPG file is because a RAW file is uncompressed.
 It contains all the information that reaches the camera’s sensor.
 This is an advantage because it gives you so much more creative flexibility, but the downside is that the image will probably look flat when it comes out of the camera.
-You will need some post processing software such as Lightroom or Photoshop, to bring out the highlights, shadows, darks and lights.
+You will need some post processing software such as Lightroom, Photoshop or Camera Raw, to bring out the highlights, shadows, darks and lights.

 You can see what I mean in the image below.
 The left-hand side of the image is how it came out of the camera.
 It looks kind of dull and flat, rather blergh, doesn’t it?
-In the “after” section on the right, I’ve brought out the shadows and the contrast in Lightroom and the image has come to life.
+In the “after” section on the right, I have done little more than reduce the shadows and increase the contrast in Lightroom, but these simple tweaks have made a significant difference.

 9) Last word, and most importantly…